omar-el-mountassir/gaming-laptop-popos-migration/docs/BENCHMARKS.md

 - Storage performance
 - Native gaming performance
 - Heavy workload thermals
-- Display performance

 ## Recommendations

-**Choose Pop!_OS if**:
+### Choose Pop!_OS If:
 - Development is your primary use
 - You value system responsiveness
 - You want more RAM for applications
 - You prefer open-source software
-- You're okay with minor gaming performance loss

-**Keep Windows if**:
+- Boot time matters to you

+### Keep Windows If:
-- Maximum gaming performance is critical
+- Gaming is your primary use
 - You need specific Windows software
-- Battery life is top priority
+- Battery life is critical
 - You rely on proprietary hardware features

-**Dual Boot is ideal for**:
+### Dual Boot For:
-- Getting benefits of both systems
+- Best of both worlds
+- Gaming on Windows, work on Linux
-- Gradual transition to Linux
+- Gradual transition
-- Maintaining Windows for specific needs
-- Testing Linux with safety net
+- Hardware feature access when needed

 ## Testing Methodology

-All tests performed:
+### Tools Used
+- **Storage**: CrystalDiskMark (Windows), fio (Linux)
+- **Gaming**: MSI Afterburner (Windows), MangoHUD (Linux)
+- **Temperature**: HWiNFO64 (Windows), lm-sensors (Linux)
+- **Power**: BatteryInfoView (Windows), powertop (Linux)

+### Test Conditions
-- Fresh installations of both OS
+- Clean installations
 - Same hardware configuration
-- Latest drivers and updates
+- Latest drivers/updates
-- Ambient temperature: 22°C
+- Identical test scenarios
 - Multiple runs averaged
-- Background apps minimized

-Benchmark tools used:
-- **Storage**: CrystalDiskMark (Windows), fio (Linux)
-- **Gaming**: Built-in benchmarks, MangoHud
-- **Temperature**: HWiNFO64 (Windows), sensors (Linux)
-- **Development**: Real-world project compilation
-- **Battery**: Standardized workload scripts
+### Notes
+- Results may vary by hardware
+- Driver updates can change performance
+- Your usage patterns matter most
+- Both OSes continue improving